pingswept/me30-website/content/notes/Engineering-Ethics-Resources.md

 # Further Resources on Engineering Ethics

-## Note: Some of these articles are sourced from ES 2 labs and Phil 57
+## Note: Some articles are sourced from ES 2 labs and Phil 57

 Courses at Tufts:
 - Phil 24: Introduction to Ethics